mpasson/lekkersim/Docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-GenSol: Generic linear Solver for photonic integrated circuits
+LekkerSIM: Photonic circuits linear simulator
 ==================================================================

-GenSol is a open source package for linear simulation of photonic circuit, based on the well known scattering matrix method.
+LekkerSIM is a open source package for linear simulation of photonic circuit, based on the well known scattering matrix method.
 It features include:
+    - Easy calculation of S-parameters of a photonic circuit;
     - A collection of pre-defined building blocks for easy definition of circuits;
-    - Easy calculation of S-parameters of a photonic circuit;
     - Parametric building blocks;
     - Hierarchical circuit definition;
     - Monitors inside the circuit for calculation of power flow.